swalcoff/Blacklister-Mobile-Application/README.md

 # Blacklister Mobile Application

 This is the mobile application side of Blacklister.
 This application allows you to choose which websites the desktop/laptop user is allowed to access.
+If you'd like to view the desktop application, you can follow this link: https://github.com/swalcoff/Blacklister-Java-Application

 ## Getting Started